mightymetrika/puncture/README.md

 algorithm is modified to create and combine multiple copies of the dataset before imputation:

-- For each of the specified number of stacks: -Generate and apply a unique missingness pattern -Optionally thin the data by randomly selecting rows (if thin \< 1) -Combine all resulting datasets -Proceed with multiple imputation and subsequent steps as in the base algorithm
+- For each of the specified number of stacks:
+  - Generate and apply a unique missingness pattern
+  - Optionally thin the data by randomly selecting rows (if thin \< 1)
+- Combine all resulting datasets
+- Proceed with multiple imputation and subsequent steps as in the base algorithm

 ## Installation